dinoador-pex/ImageColorSpringBatch/README.md

 ### Summary

 Unlike [ImageColorBatch](https://github.com/dinoador-pex/ImageColorBatch) which uses core Java, I thought it would be fun to use a framework like Spring Batch.
 Spring Batch is a lightweight, comprehensive Java framework to facilitate development of robust batch applications.
-It also provides more advanced technical services and features that support extremely high volume and high performance batch jobs through its optimization and partitioning techniques.
+It also provides more advanced services and features that support extremely high volume and high performance batch jobs through its optimization and partitioning techniques.

 ![Image of Spring Batch Architecture](https://terasoluna-batch.github.io/guideline/5.0.0.RELEASE/en/images/ch02/SpringBatchArchitecture/Ch02_SpringBatchArchitecture_Architecture_ProcessFlow.png)